Raqueljadel/SnakeGame-MachineLearning/README.md

 # 🐍 Snake Game – Machine Learning with Weka

-> ⚠️ **Note**: This project was developed as part of my coursework during the second year of my **Data Science & Engineering** degree.
+> ⚠️ **Note**: This project was developed as part of my coursework during the first year of my **Data Science & Engineering** degree.
 It represents an early exploration of applying machine learning concepts in practice.

 ## 🧠 Project Overview